tbates/umx/demo/weighted_analyses.md

 2. set `vector = TRUE` in `mxFitFunctionML()`
 3. Add a container model which weights the fit vector and optimizes on that.

+### Step 0: Setup

-# Setup: load libraries and simulate two variables X and Y, which covary
+Here, we just load libraries and simulate two correlated variables "X" and "Y"

 ```S
 require("OpenMx"); require(MASS); set.seed(200)